ubccapico/canvascli/README.md

 ## Installation

-`canvascli` can be installed via `pip install git+https://github.com/joelostblom/canvascli`.
+`canvascli` can be installed via `pip install git+https://github.com/joelostblom/canvascli` (currently another package exists with this name on PyPI, so please install directly from GitHub instead for the time being).

 ## Usage